Dwolla/v2-ach-api-docs/source/includes/_beneficialOwners.md

 * LLC
 * Partnership

 For more information on how to add beneficial owners, or to learn more on whether certain business types are exempt, check out our [beneficial owner developer resource article](https://developers.dwolla.com/resources/business-verified-customer/adding-beneficial-owners.html).
-Beneficial owners may be non-US persons.

 ### Beneficial owners resource